 Library, knowledge and information services

-Libraries, knowledge and information service professionals apply their expertise to ensure that NHS organisations, staff, learners, patients and the public have the right knowledge and evidence when and where they need it.
+Library and knowledge professionals apply their expertise to ensure that NHS bodies, staff, learners, patients and the public have the right knowledge and evidence, when and where they need it.

 Their work is crucial to all aspects of healthcare through the supplying of evidence to support decisions on treatment, patient care and safety, commissioning and policy.
 They also support lifelong learning, undertake research and drive innovation.

-Information and knowledge is available in a variety of formats eg books, websites and periodicals so healthcare professionals rely on knowledge management staff for support in accessing it.
+Information and knowledge is available in a variety of formats, for example books, websites and periodicals so healthcare professionals rely on knowledge management staff for support in accessing it.
 This could be looking for information on their behalf or training them to use tools to search and critically appraise the information themselves.

 The work is varied, stimulating and rewarding.
 You may: